SynthCipher/NewDemoProject/readme.md

 # new project
-this project was crested from locla system
+this project was crested from locla systemgit created by ijgamt soerjey